 Either a mother or a father can file a petition to establish paternity of a minor child or children.
 The petition can be filed during the pregnancy of the expected child or after the child is born.
 Although, if a parent is filing the action to secure past due child support, the petition must be filed before the child turns 18.

 Presumption of fatherhood for a man is presumed as follows: If the father and the mother were married any time during the ten months prior to the child's birth; If there has been a genetic test which confirms paternity to a 95% probability; If, when the child is born out of wedlock, both the parents sign the birth certificate, Or; If both parents acknowledge paternity by signing a written, notarized statement.

-Call Kinerk Law Offices at 520.624.2449 to set up a consultation on your potential paternity rights and obligations.
+Call Kinerk Law Office at 520-333-3393 to set up a consultation on your potential paternity rights and obligations.